 Those hubs of activity outdoors—like patios, pools, and decks—are perfect places to add sweet-smelling plants for ambiance.
 Forget the candles and citronella.—we're talking about fragrant plants that remind you and your guests why it's so enjoyable to be spending time outdoors instead of in.

 What makes a plant's fragrance appealing—if not intoxicating—is highly subjective.
 For some, a lovely, sweet scent is better than any perfume, while, for others, something spicy and almost musky... does it for them.
 Many plants' scents are intensified at night—all the more reason to relax outdoors under the stars.
+Plants are presented in no particular order.
 Enjoy the aromas of the sweet-smelling plants we've picked for your garden.

 Botanical name: Brugmansia